skylight-hq/skylight.digital/_projects/tsa_cloud_adoption.md

 - Migrated two low-risk applications within a few months to give leadership immediate insight into what changes needed to be made to the organization's structure, culture, talent mix, practices, tooling, and vendor ecosystem
-- Showcased the value of combining cloud services with DevSecOps practices such as infrastructure as code
+- Showcased the value of combining cloud services with DevSecOps practices, such as infrastructure as code
 - Imparted cloud and DevOps competencies through training, coaching, and hiring support
 {% endcapture %}